 Over the past five years, we have amassed 136,514 days of data from more than forty thousand people using Nutrient Optimiser.
 This unique dataset allows us to understand the properties of food that align with eating less across the whole day.

-Using this data, we have developed our Satiety Index Score using multivariate regression analysis to rank foods based on how many calories of each food or meal you are likely to eat if that’s all you ate for the whole day.
+Using this data, we have developed our Satiety Index Score using multivariate regression analysis to rank foods based on the number of calories of each food or meal you are likely to eat if that’s all you eat for the whole day.

 We’ll dig into how we developed the Satiety Index Score later.
 But first, let’s show you the foods and meals that provide the most satiety per calorie!